NoahGav/oxide-lang/README.md

 ### 6.6 try { ... } Blocks

-The try { ... } blocks provide a convenient syntax to implicitly apply the ? operator to all expressions that possibly contain an error within a block.
-This simplifies error handling when multiple operations may return T?.
+The try { ... } block provides a convenient syntax to implicitly apply the ? operator to all expressions that possibly contain an error within the block.
+This simplifies error handling when multiple operations may return an error, but you don't want to handle them all individually.

 ```rust
 let result = try {